kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 [KubeVirt](http://kubevirt.io/quickstart_minikube/) : In short , KubeVirt technology addresses the needs of development teams that have adopted or want to adopt [Kubernetes](https://kubernetes.io/) but possess existing Virtual Machine-based workloads that cannot be easily containerized.
 More specifically, the technology provides a unified development platform where developers can build, modify, and deploy applications residing in both Application Containers as well as Virtual Machines in a common, shared environment.

-[Deploying HCO using the OLM method](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/design/architecture.md): Replace <docker_org> with your Docker organization as official operator-registry images for HCO will not be provided.
+#**[Deploying HCO using the OLM method]**(https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/design/architecture.md): Replace <docker_org> with your Docker organization as official operator-registry images for HCO will not be provided.

 Next, build and publish the converged HCO operator-registry image.